ctozzi/kontena/docs/getting-started/installing/upgrading.md

 ** Migration steps **

-Kontena Master is using oauth2 based authentication starting from 0.16 release.
-When migrating to this release the new oauth2 setting have to be created for the master.
-This can be done with following steps after master is updated:
+Starting with the Kontena 0.16 release, Kontena Master uses OAuth2-based authentication.
+When migrating to this release the new OAuth2 setting must be created for the Master.
+This can be done with the following steps after the Master is updated:
-- update cli to 0.16
+- update CLI to 0.16
-- login to Kontena Cloud by issuing `kontena cloud login`
+- log in to Kontena Cloud by issuing `kontena cloud login`
   - For this you need an account in [Kontena Cloud](https://cloud.kontena.io)
-  - Use the same email as you've been using previously with Kontena to allow smooth transition to new oauth2 based authentication.
+  - Use the same email address that you have been using previously with Kontena to allow a smooth transition to new OAuth2-based authentication.
-- Run `kontena master init-cloud` that will automatically configure your master to use new oauth2 mechanism.
+- Run `kontena master init-cloud`.
+This will automatically configure your Master to use new OAuth2 mechanism.
   > After this:
   > * Users will not be able to reauthenticate without authorizing the
   > Master to access their Kontena Cloud user information
-  > * Users that have registered a different email address to Kontena
+  > * Users that have registered a different email address on Kontena
   > Cloud than the one they currently have as their username in the
-  > master will not be able to authenticate before an administrator
+  > Master will not be able to authenticate until an administrator
   > of the Kontena Master creates an invitation code for them.

-- If you or other users are using different email than previously you have to invite them to use the master:
+- If you or other users are using a different email address than the one you used previously, you have to invite the new address to use the Master:
   `kontena master users invite john.doe@example.com`